Dev-Tade/MandawEngineC/README.md

 # MandawEngineC
-A Game Engine Made in C++ With SDL2
+A Game Engine Made in C With SDL2